 For several years, HFAs have been working with HUD's Policy Development and Research office to provide HUD with new data about Housing Credit residents as required by the Housing and Economic Recovery Act of 2008.
 This data collection process has led to some improvement in the PIS database, as HUD has cross-referenced the tenant data with the PIS property location data.
-However, in part because Congress never appropriated the funding it authorized for tenant data collection, HUD and HFAs have not been able to entirely eliminate mistakes in the PIS database so that states and local program participants are not basing their fair housing planning efforts on Housing Credit data that is not entirely reliable.
+However, in part because Congress never appropriated the funding it authorized for tenant data collection, HUD and HFAs have not been able to entirely eliminate mistakes in the PIS data.
+HUD and HFAs should continue to work together to improve the accuracy of the PIS database so that states and local program participants are not basing their fair housing planning efforts on Housing Credit data that is not entirely reliable.